namespacelabs/breakpoint/README.md

 }
 ```

-The `wait` command will block the caller and print the SSH endpoint where you can connect to:
+The `wait` command will block the caller and print an SSH endpoint that you can connect to:

 ```bash
 ┌───────────────────────────────────────────────────────────────────────────┐